 01The Home Depot Kids Workshops

 Have crafty kiddos?
 Then, the Kids' Club at Michael's is a must-do.
 It features a new craft each Saturday.
-Just drop in anytime between 10 am and noon; pay $2; and you're free to shop while they create.
+Just drop in anytime between 10 a.m. and noon; pay $2; and you're free to shop while they create.
 There's also Camp Creativity in the summer.
-It runs Mondays, Wednesdays and Fridays, and costs $3 per session, less if you buy three sessions at a time.
-Check the store calendar for more free Make-It-Take-It events that you can participate in as a family.
+It runs Mondays, Wednesdays and Fridays from 10 a.m. til noon, and costs $2 per hour for ages 3+ and $5 per hour for ages 6+, which includes all supplies.
+The camp runs seven weeks, and each week has a different theme.
+Fridays are all about making slime.
+Be sure to check the store calendar for free Make Break events that you can participate in as a family.
+These happen throughout the year, usually on the weekends.
+Just drop in during the scheduled hours to try your hand at a fun project, and you'll get to take it home with you when you're done.

-With a summer reading program, story times, character meet-and-greets and more, there's always something fun (and free) to do at Pottery Barn Kids.
+With story times, character meet-and-greets and more, there's always something fun (and free) to do at Pottery Barn Kids.
+Kids receive a surprise after attending five events.

 Sign your kids up for a free one-hour workshop, where they can learn how to do things like make movies or record music.
-There's also a free three-day summer camp for kids age 8-12, Choose between coding and robotics, moviemaking or storytelling.
+There's also a free three-day summer camp for kids age 8-12, Choose between coding, robotics, moviemaking or musical storytelling.
 Camp tends to fill up fast.
-Sign up to be notified when registration opens, so you don't miss out.
+Sign up to be notified when registration opens, so your kids don't miss out.

 Each month, Lego Stores offer a free building event for kids ages 6-14.
 Register in advance to claim a spot for your kids (Registration opens the 15th of the month for the next month's event).
 They'll get to build the monthly model, and take it home with them.
 That means a free activity and free Lego bricks!